 Tool property file

 You can configure or tune WebLogic Deploy Tooling tools using the tool property file.
 This property file is installed as <weblogic-deploy>/lib/tool.properties.
-You may change the value of any of the properties in this file to tune the WDT tool.
+To tune the WDT tool, you may change the value of any of the properties in this file.
 Another option is to configure the tool properties in a Custom Configuration directory.
-Create the tool.properties file in the $WDT_CUSTOM_CONFIG directory.
+For this option, create the tool.properties file in the $WDT_CUSTOM_CONFIG directory.

 If a property is removed from the file, or a property value is incorrectly formatted, a WARNING message is logged and an internal default value used instead of the missing or bad value.